 - What are the opportunities and challenges of social justice education?

 - What are the connections between social justice education, poverty and radical love?

 - What are dominant narratives?
 How do they shape our collective understanding of issues such as poverty or food insecurity?

-We will build upon TEACH Workshop #1 to introduce you to the concepts and tools of critical pedagogy and popular education through the work of Brazilian educator, Paulo Freire and others to unpack the challenges and opportunities in social justice education.
+TEACH Workshop #1 will introduce you to the concepts and tools of critical pedagogy and popular education through the work of Brazilian educator, Paulo Freire and others to unpack the challenges and opportunities in social justice education.
 This workshop will also delve into repeated dominant narratives surrounding poverty, which hinder meaningful progress on equity and justice.
 Using food security as an anchor, the workshop will illustrate how dominant narratives are shaped by the most privileged groups and can be unpacked to better understand how they function.

 Workshop #3: Indigenous Ways of Teaching and Learning

 Facilitators: TRACKS Staff- Kristin Muskratt, Oshkwazin Program Coordinator and Kelly King, Outreach and Education Coordinator

 - Why is it important for Indigenous and non-Indigenous educators and students to engage with Indigenous histories, cultures and teachings?